We think this TV show stands out for:

 What's the story?

 SESAME STREET is a groundbreaking preschool series that introduces and reinforces early educational skills such as letter sounds, numbers, colors, and patterns and encourages kids' curiosity about the world around them.
 The series is set in an urban neighborhood where longtime Muppet characters like Cookie Monster, Big Bird, and Oscar the Grouch live alongside people pals.
 Recurring segments on each episode center on letters and numbers of the day, phonics skills, and interpersonal relationships.
 The show's ever-evolving curriculum also instructs kids on other issues such as healthy eating and caring for the Earth, topics that are blended into the format through a range of engaging music, dance, cultural segments, and the occasional Spanish lesson.

 Is it any good?

-Still going strong after several decades, Sesame Street has long set the gold standard for preschool media by incorporating early educational and social-emotional skills into an entertaining show that even beckons to parents.
-Created by educators, the show capitalizes on kids' natural love of learning and celebrates diversity by exploring different cultures and incorporating both Muppet and flesh-and-blood characters of all ages, colors, races, and physical abilities.
+Still going strong after several decades, this show has long set the gold standard for preschool media by incorporating early educational and social-emotional skills into an entertaining show that even beckons to parents.
+Created by educators, Sesame Street capitalizes on kids' natural love of learning and celebrates diversity by exploring different cultures and incorporating both Muppet and human characters of all ages, colors, races, and physical abilities.
 Through the years, beloved characters have come and gone, but a few original favorites remain even today.

-Families can talk about the topics each episode tackles.
+Families can talk about the topics each episode of Sesame Street tackles.
 What did you learn about numbers and letters today?
 Watching with your kids will give you many creative play ideas -- try carrying a theme from the show into activities when the TV shuts off.